Understand all the aspects of the Diamond Clarity Scale and check out this diamond clarity grading chart in the second of GIA’s 4Cs Q&A series.

 Obvious inclusions are visible to a skilled grader using 10x magnification and may affect transparency and brilliance

-Clarity diagrams are for reference only and do not reflect true diamond clarity quality grades.
+Clarity charts and diagrams are for reference only and do not reflect true diamond clarity quality grades.
 Images are not for clarity diamond grading.